 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

 Sonic Training Tips

 - Primary damage-racking moves: jab and forward tilt.
 In the same vein as Link and Pac-Man, Sonic’s jab is very fast and is effective at racking up a lot of damage in a short span of time.
 His jab is his most reliable neutral option, but his forward tilt is another useful attack that can be used as well.

-- Primary KO move: forward smash.
+- Primary KO moves: forward smash.
 Forward smash is Sonic’s most reliable KO option thanks to its power and speed.
 It should be your go-to kill option during your training sessions.

-- Moves to avoid: forward aerial, Stomp, Burning Spin Dash, and Spin Charge.
+- Moves to avoid: forward aerial, neutral special, side special, and down special.
 At some point, your Sonic will likely become addicted to his forward aerial.
 No one knows why he uses it so often, but he does.
 Try not to get hit by Sonic’s forward aerial, and attack him when he uses it.
 If Sonic uses any of his special moves during battle, he’s going to be in trouble.
 They aren’t well suited to an amiibo’s naturally defensive playstyle.
 The only exception to this rule is his up special – if you use that to recover, you’re fine.